informaticaucm-TPI/2425-Practica0/en/README.md

 ## Part V: simple test with program tracing

 Next, we perform a simple test of the previous program.
-Although, given the simplicity of this assignment, in this case it is obvious whether the output is correct or not, learning this process will be useful to work with the tests of future assignments.
+Although in this case, given the simplicity of this assignment, it is obvious whether the output is correct or not, learning this process will be useful for testing future assignments.

 To carry out this test we are going to configure Eclipse to write the output to a file, instead of displaying it by console.

-Firstly we will do is create a file[^4] called 'combinatorial_expected_output.txt' by right-clicking on the package 'tp.pr0' *New* -> *File*.
+First, we create a file[^4] called 'combinatorial_expected_output.txt' by right-clicking on the package 'tp.pr0' *New* -> *File*.
 In this file, we will add the expected output:

 ``` Java
 1